Circles

 Secant: A line that intersects two points on an arc/circumference of a circle is called the secant.

 Segment in a Circle: The area enclosed by the chord and the corresponding arc in a circle is called a segment.
-There are two types of segments - minor segment, and major segment.
+There are two types of segments - minor segment and major segment.

-Sector of a Cirlce: The sector of a circle is defined as the area enclosed by two radii and the corresponding arc in a circle.
+Sector of a Circle: The sector of a circle is defined as the area enclosed by two radii and the corresponding arc in a circle.
 There are two types of sectors - minor sector, and major sector.

 Properties of Circle